Future14473/JARGON/README.md

 ## Hi!

-This very work in progress repository is a robotics library that is originally for FTC but could theoretically could work beyond that.
+This is a very work in progress extra-pre-alpha robotics library that is originally for FTC but could theoretically be used beyond that.

-This is simply public so that other people know what I am working on and can provide earlier feedback.
+This is currently public so that other people know what I am working on and can provide earlier feedback.
-Nothing in this repository is final (yet)
+Nothing in here is in any way final (yet).

-_This may possibly be de-branded from future robotics in the future._ No pun intended.
+_This may possibly be de-branded from Future robotics in the future._ No pun intended.

 Planned features include:
 - Robotics motion planning, with paths, trajectories, graphs, with lots of room for extensibility and customization
     -   Planned experiment: trajectories using only constraints on WHEEL velocity/acceleration/torque/voltage
-- Throw the full power of linear algebra and control theory at yourself to create control systems
+- Throw the full power of linear algebra and control theory at yourself to create control systems, or do something simpler
 - Coordinating hardware into Systems so you can say "extend arm" instead of "set target position 3000 degrees", and other relations
 - Convenience things for better control for motors and servos and buttons etc